Chrkalk/Data-Analytics-Portfolio/README.md

 - Projects are **end-to-end examples** of data analysis skills.
 - All projects include version control via Git/GitLab/GitHub.
 - Screenshots show dashboards/charts; replace paths with your images.
-- More advanced projects (Machine Learning, Advanced Python, Tableau) will be added after the Bootcamp.